Spaden89/demo-app/Readme.md

 - Display and hardcode customer details
 - On thank you page display all JSON body’s
 - Refactor folder structure
+- Make mapping for Inject to Bulma classes
+- Write JS to apply bulma classes
+- Discard Bootstrap
 - Include option to use an already stored card